codsen/codsen/packages/object-all-values-equal-to/README.md

 ## Documentation

-Please [visit codsen.com](https://codsen.com/os/object-all-values-equal-to/) for a full description of the API and examples.
+Please [visit codsen.com](https://codsen.com/os/object-all-values-equal-to/) for a full description of the API.

 ## Contributing